-Mental resilience is your ability to overcome obstacles and recover from adversity without getting pulled into negative emotions or distraction.
+When making progress towards an ideal lifestyle or a specific goal there are always going to be times when things seem to unravel in an undesirable way.
+Mental resilience is the ability to overcome obstacles and recover from adversity without getting pulled into negative distraction.

-This is a mental skill that enables you to make consistent progress in the right direction while not easily being thrown off course by hard times.
+This is a mental skill that enables us to make consistent progress in the right direction while not easily being thrown off course by hard times.

-Although some people seem to be more resilient than others in times of challenge and pressure, the ability to override stormy weather is a skill that can be developed and strengthened.
-Cultivating mental resilience means having a place of inner peace always available to you.
+Although some people seem to be more resilient than others in times of challenge and pressure, this powerful ability to override stormy weather is a skill that can be developed and strengthened.
+Cultivating mental resilience means having a place of inner peace always available.

 Strengthening the Brain

-The prefrontal cortex of the brain is mainly responsible for governing behavior such as rational decision making, focus, and willpower.
+The prefrontal cortex of the brain is mainly responsible for governing behavior such as rational decision-making and willpower.
 This part of the brain also exhibits strong connectivity with the amygdala — known as the fear center of the brain and plays a large role in influencing vulnerability in mood and anxiety.

-Mental resilience can be observed in how slowly or quickly you recover from adversity or hardship before taking the next step into a positive direction.
-Some people take a long time to come back to their baseline of mental balance after being thrown off kilter.
+Mental resilience can be observed in how slowly or quickly you recover from adversity or hardship before taking the next step in a positive direction.
+Some people take a long time to come back to their baseline of mental balance after being thrown off-kilter.
 Other people are able to recover very quickly.

 Practicing gratitude is one of the most powerful ways to strengthen one’s ability to put things in perspective and quickly find the center of gravity in any given moment.